AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/HOL-step-by-step-Modified.md

     ![PowerShell terminal is shown.
 Git remote add origin is highlighted and executed. ](media/git-remote-add.png "Git remote add")

-9. Run the following commands to rename the current branch to **Main** and stage all the files for a git commit.
+1. Run the following commands to rename the current branch to **Main** and stage all the files for a git commit.

     ```powershell
     git branch -M main
     git add .
     ```

-10. Before we commit our changes, we have to identify our git user name and e-mail.
+1. Before we commit our changes, we have to identify our git user name and e-mail.
 In the following command, replace `John Doe` with your name and `johndoe@example.com` with your e-mail address.
 Once ready, run the command in your PowerShell terminal.

     ```powershell
     git config --global user.name "John Doe"
     git config --global user.email johndoe@example.com
     ```

-11. We are ready to commit the source code to our local Git repository.
+1. We are ready to commit the source code to our local Git repository.
 Run the following command to continue.

     ```powershell
     git commit -m "Initial Commit"
     ```

-12. Let's push our code to GitHub.
+1. Let's push our code to GitHub.
 Run the following command in your PowerShell terminal.

     ```powershell
     git push -u origin main
     ```

-13. GitHub authentication screen will pop up.
+1. GitHub authentication screen will pop up.
 Select **Sign in with your browser (2)**.
 A new browser pop-up will appear with the GitHub login page.

     ![PowerShell terminal shows git push command and the GitHub Sign In experoence.
 Sign in with your browser button is highlighted.](media/github-sign-in.png "GitHub Sign In")

-14. Fill-in your GitHub account credentials on the browser window to Sign-In.
+1. Fill-in your GitHub account credentials on the browser window to Sign-In.

-15. On the **Authorize Git Credential Manager** screen, select **Authorize GotCredentialManager**.
+1. On the **Authorize Git Credential Manager** screen, select **Authorize GotCredentialManager**.
 This will give your local environment permission to push the code to GitHub.

     ![Authorize Git Credential Manager is open.
 Authorize GotCredentialManager button is highlighted.](media/github-access.png "Authorize Git Credential Manager")

-16. Close the browser.
+1. Close the browser.

-17. Go back to GitHub and observe the repository with the source code uploaded.
+1. Go back to GitHub and observe the repository with the source code uploaded.

     ![GitHub is shown with the partsunlimited repository populated with source code.](media/github-partsunlimited-repo-loaded.png "GitHub repository page")

 ### Task 2: Creating a staging deployment slot

+In this task you will create a deployment slot for use with a GitHub action to publish a staging version of the application.

+If you are using a free app service, you can just use the default slot (only/production slot).
+The publish profile from the default slot will work exactly the same as if you had created a staging slot.

-1. Go back to your lab resource group, navigate to your `partsunlimited-web-{uniquesuffix}` **(2)** App Service resource.
+1. At Azure, go back to your lab resource group, navigate to your `partsunlimited-web-{uniquesuffix}` **(2)** App Service resource.
 You can search for `partsunlimited-web` **(1)** to find your Web App and App Service Plan

    ![The search box for resources is filled in with partsunlimited-web.
 The partsunlimited-web-20 Azure App Service is highlighted in the list of resources in the hands-on-lab-SUFFIX resource group.](media/resource-group-appservice-resource.png "Resources")

-2. Switch to the **Deployment slots (1)** tab and select **Add Slot (2)**.
+1. Switch to the **Deployment slots (1)** tab and select **Add Slot (2)**.

     ![App Service Deployment Slots tab is open.
 Add slot button highlighted.](media/app-service-add-deployment-slot.png "Deployment slots")

-3. Type in **staging** as the name **(1)** of the new slot.
+1. Type in **staging** as the name **(1)** of the new slot.
 Select your app service name from the **Clone settings from (2)** dropdown list.
 This will ensure our website configurations for the production environment are copied over to the staging environment as a starting point.
 Select **Add (3)** to add the new slot.

     ![Add a slot panel is open.
 The name is set staging.
 Partsunlimited-web-20 is selected for the clone settings from the dropdown list.
 Add button is highlighted.](media/app-service-staging-slot.png "Adding deployment slot")

-4. Once you receive the success message, close **(1)** the panel.
+1. Once you receive the success message, close **(1)** the panel.
 Observe **(2)** the two environments we have for the App Service in the deployment slots list.

     ![Successfully created slot staging message is shown.
 The close button is highlighted.
 The current list of slots is presented.](media/app-service-staging-slot-added.png "Deployment slots")

 ### Task 3: Setting up CI/CD with GitHub Actions

+In this task, you will create the GitHub action to publish to your Azure Web App Service.

 1. Select your staging slot from the list of deployment slots.

     ![Deployment slots are listed.
 Staging slot named partsunlimited-web-20-staging is highlighted.](media/app-service-staging-select.png "Staging deployment slot")

-2. From the toolbar menu, select **Get publish profile**.
+1. From the toolbar menu, select **Get publish profile**.
 The publish profile is used to authenticate between GitHub and Azure.

     ![The staging app service slot screen displays with the Get publish profile button highlighted on the toolbar.](media/retrieve_staging_publish_profile.png "Staging Publish Profile")

-3. Open the downloaded file in a text editor.
+1. Open the downloaded file in a text editor.
 Keep this editor open.

-4. In a web browser, return to the GitHub repository for this lab, and select the **Settings** tab.
+1. In a web browser, return to the GitHub repository for this lab, and select the **Settings** tab.

     ![The GitHub repository web page displays with Settings highlighted in the toolbar.](media/github_settings_tab.png "GitHub Repository Settings Menu")

-5. From the left menu, select **Secrets**.
+1. From the left menu, select **Secrets**.
 Then, select **New repository secret**.

     ![The Secrets item is selected in the left menu and the New repository secret button is highlighted.](media/github_repository_add_secret.png "New repository secret")

-6. Enter the following values in the **New secret** form, then select **Add secret**.
+1. Enter the following values in the **New secret** form, then select **Add secret**.

     | Field | Value |
     |-------|-------|